Stay protected when having sex

 - Check the expiry date on condom packaging before you use the condom.

 - Use condoms that are made of latex, as it’s more effective.

 - Open the condom packet carefully so that you don’t break the condom.
 Don't use your teeth.

-- Get tested for an STI or STD before having sex with your partner for the first time.
+- Get tested for an STI before having sex with your partner for the first time.

-- Avoid having sex when you're receiving treatment for an STI or STD.
+- Avoid having sex when you're receiving treatment for an STI.